Azure-Samples/IoT-Edge-K8s-KubeVirt-Deployment/README.md

 IoT Edge runtime is designed to run on a machine (virtual or bare metal) with a supported Linux OS on it, therefore the easiest way to run it on K8s will be to host it inside a Linux VM on K8s.
 [KubeVirt](http://kubevirt.io/) a CNCF adopted project enables hosting of VMs in K8s cluster along side containers, creating a high density container and VM hosting platform.
 KubeVirt is a virtualization extension for K8s which makes use of Custom Resource Definition to add VM and other related resource types to the K8s cluster.

 This solution implements a "lift and shift" approach and it does not need any changes in IoT Edge runtime or configuration to run inside the VM on K8s, making it a simple and compatible option out of the box.
-In this instance, we are making use of Azure's K8s service called Azure Kubernetes Service (AKS) for the ease of demonstration but the solution is applicable to other K8s managed or unmanaged deployments as well.
+In this example, we are making use of Azure's K8s service called Azure Kubernetes Service (AKS) for the ease of demonstration but the solution is applicable to other K8s managed or unmanaged deployments as well.

 Following architecture explains the way various components are connected together to enable IoT Edge runtime hosted in a VM.